-Size: I recommend that you start small and work your way up over the years.
+When beginning a new garden, I recommend that you start small and work your way up over the years.
 Like a new exercise program, if you overdo it in the beginning you will likely become discouraged and quit.
-A small weed-free garden will produce more than a large, weedy mess.
+A small weed-free garden will produce much more than a large, weedy mess.

-Style: There are many ways to plant a garden.
-Choose one that suits your needs.
+There are many ways to plant a garden.
+Choose a style for your organic garden that suits your needs.

 - Traditional “dug” garden: Each year you turn over the soil in your garden plot, amend the soil as needed and plant.
 (I’ll talk more about amending in the section on soil).
 While hand digging is not terribly destructive, I do not ever suggest using a rototiller.
-Read why here.
+Read why rototillers may be more harmful than helpful in an organic garden.
 My main recommendation if you choose this method is to incorporate paths into the garden and walk only on these paths.
 Walking on soil where you have planted compresses the soil.
 Roots thrive better with airy soil.